October 10, 2015

 2.) secondly also a list of an unprecedented richness of contemporous types of Book Genres in Shakespearean times,

-As a crucial example one may ask why Shakespeare experts never systematically investigated the contexts of book Genres such as "Willobie his Avisa" (594), Polimanteia etc at least as starting (hypo)thesis for the Shakespeare Authorship controversy
+As a crucial examples one may ask why Shakespeare experts never systematically investigated the contexts of book Genres such as "Willobie his Avisa" (1594), "Polimanteia"(1595) etc. at least as starting (hypo)thesis for the Shakespeare Authorship controversy:

 "the preface to the Reader.